+funding with new funding Apply for federal Payroll Protection Program (PPP) funding and other local or regional COVID- 19 relief funding.
+Goal met.
 Expenses exceed revenue X X Maintain internship relationships with schools.
 Maximize available billing hours.
 Bill more insurance.
 Monitor monthly budget to identify trends of excess costs or under-billing.
 Increase revenue.
 Find ways to lower costs.
 Cost will stay even with or less than revenue Our costs decreased with the pandemic.
 We found grants that paid for additional COVID-19 expenses.
 Our internship program remained active even though it was remote.
-Delay in payment X X Participate in conversations with decision makers regarding impact of new funding structures.
+Delay in payment X x Participate in conversations with decision makers regarding impact of new funding structures.
 Increase communication with funders.
 Build reserves.
 Reserves will be ample to cover all expense for 3 months.
 Executive Director participated in Clinical Operations Committee of KCICN and other coalitions to strategize how to deal with the impact of the new funding method in King County.
 She has work with our County Council on this issue as well.
-Knowing the struggles we faced due to the pandemic, our funders were hypervigilant to

-HUMAN pay in a timely manner.
+Knowing the struggles we faced due to the pandemic, our funders were hypervigilant to pay in a timely manner.
 We have maintained reserves that will cover 3 months of expenses.
-Loss of key personnel X X Open door policy for all supervisory staff members.
+HUMAN expenses.
+RESOURCES V V On on deer realies Loss of key personnel X x Open door policy for all supervisory staff members.
 Transparency in all business dealings.
 Retreat.
 Boost employee retention efforts.
 Maintain exceptional benefits.
 Minimize "key staff" turnover The SUD Director left the agency and moved out of our region.
 We promoted from within for this position.
-Increase in training requirements X X X Simplify access to training.
-Use of Relias web-based training.
-Review and update training curriculum.
-Stay up to date with training requirements.
-Customizing and documenting training (new hires & on-going).
-100% of required staff trainings will be offered.
-There will be a 95% completion rate for all training requirements.
-To assure that all staff meet training expectations, we use a monthly training schedule for all required trainings.
-We continued to offer trainings although they were done remotely.